SConsul/Adversarial_Attacks/README.md

 At every update, the the step is projected back into the L<sub>p<\sub> ball around the sample.
 The L<sub>p<\sub> is a technical term to denote the space where all points are within ε distance (p-norm) from the sample.
 Projection of a point, z, into the L<sub>p<\sub> ball is simply finding the nearest point to z in the L<sub>p<\sub> ball.
+For choice of p is not critical as for a finite dimensional space (such as most input spaces), the equivalence of norms ensures that tuning epsilon has the same effect as varying p.

 ### Results: Attacking LeNet trained on MNIST
-Attacking the same LeNet-5 by perturbing the MNIST dataset, we get the following results.:
+Attacking the same LeNet-5 by perturbing the MNIST dataset, we get the following results (for p=1):

 ![PGD_results](images/PGD_result.png)